 Do you need a car to explore Scotland?

 If you’re just visiting Scotland’s cities then, no you don’t need a car.
 If you want to explore more of the countryside then having a car does help, but you can still do a surprising amount without one.

-Getting Around Scotland without a car:
+Options for getting around Scotland without a car:

 Here are some of the options for you and your Scotland trip if you don’t want to rent a car.

 Trains are great to get you into the heart of a new area of Scotland.
 You can get between all the big cities by train and even into some areas of the Highlands too.
 The best journey is probably heading over the Glenfinnan Viaduct though – Harry Potter train anyone?

 If you’re traveling from or onwards to London trains can be a good way to get that done easily and with the added advantage of being able to see the British countryside go by on your journey.